Bandwidth/ruby-sdk/docs/CallsApi.md

 api_instance = Bandwidth::CallsApi.new
 account_id = '9900000' # String | Your Bandwidth Account ID.
 call_id = 'c-15ac29a2-1331029c-2cb0-4a07-b215-b22865662d85' # String | Programmable Voice API Call ID.
-update_call = Bandwidth::UpdateCall.new # UpdateCall | JSON object containing information to redirect an existing call to a new BXML document
+update_call = Bandwidth::UpdateCall.new # UpdateCall | JSON or BXML object containing information to redirect an existing call to a new BXML document

 begin
   # Update Call